alvinxhan/Phydelity/README.md

 $ conda install -c anaconda cython
 $ conda install numpy scipy
 ```
+* For Windows users, you may also need to compile C extensions using Microsoft Visual C++ Compiler for Python.
+You can install that from [http://www.microsoft.com/en-us/download/details.aspx?id=44266](http://www.microsoft.com/en-us/download/details.aspx?id=44266).

 * Install Gurobi (linear programming solver) using Anaconda as well.
 ```